robenkleene/development-references/blink-shell.md

 ## Bindings

 - To make `⌃␣` work, e.g., as for `set-mark-command` in Emacs, add it as `Preference > Keyboard > Custom Presses`, `⌃␣` to `⌃␣`
+    - For this to work you also have to disable the iOS Emoji keyboard `Settings > General > Keyboard > Keyboards`

 ## Theme